 - In a cup, add the geera powder, amchar masala powder,

-- turmeric powder and the remaining 3 tbsp of curry powder.
+- turmeric powder and the remaining 3 tablespoon of curry powder.

-- Add 5 tbsp water and mix well.
+- Add 5 tablespoon water and mix well.

 - Heat the oil; add the remaining 3 cloves of garlic (chopped) and add the curry mixture.